mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/intro.md

 ### Set up

-- You will need to import the [`split-pages`](../batfish-helpers/#split-pages) Batfish helper in your site's `batfish.config.js` file.
+- You will need to import the [`split-pages`](/dr-ui/guides/batfish-helpers/#split-pages) Batfish helper in your site's `batfish.config.js` file.
-- All partial files must be in a folder adjacent to the main page.
+- All partial files must be in a folder next to the main page.
 The steps in [How to use split pages](#how-to-use-split-pages) provides examples on how to structure your files.
 - Read through [the limitations of this pattern](#limitations).

 ### Current uses cases